-Considering the ownership structures of Terna and the concentration of shareholders, the Board of Directors resolved on March 20, 2012 - with reference to the provisions of paragraph VIII of the "Guidelines and transitional regime" which brought forward to last year the disclosure obligations with regard to the provisions of today's Article 5.C.2 of the Governance Code for issuers belonging to the FTSE-MIB index not to proceed with an assessment of succession plans for the Executive Directors.
+Considering the ownership structures of Terna and the concentration of shareholders, the Board of Directors resolved on March 20, 2012 - with reference to the provisions of paragraph VIII of the "Guidelines and transitional regime" in the Corporate Governance Code prepared by the Corporate Governance Committee of listed companies, as promoted by Borsa Italiana in December 2011 which brought forward the disclosure obligations with regard to the provisions of today's Article 5.C.2 of the Governance Code for issuers belonging to the FTSE-MIB index - not to proceed with an assessment of succession plans for the Executive Directors.

 In any case, at its meeting on May 27, 2014, the Board of Directors set up the Appointment Committee, as described in more detail in Section VII: "Appointment Committee", to which it attributed the task of supporting the Board of Directors, with fact-finding, recommendatory and advisory functions, in the assessments and decisions relating to the size and composition of the Board itself.
-In order to respond more adequately to any future appointment requirements, the Board of Directors, upon updating the Appointments Committee Regulation approved on June 23, 2015, extended the proactive tasks of the Committee to cover the procedures geared towards ensuring operational continuity in cases where there is a need to replace the Chairman or Executive Directors of Terna in the course of their period in office.
+In order to respond more adequately to any future appointment requirements, the Board of Directors, upon updating the Appointment Committee Regulation approved on June 23, 2015, extended the proactive tasks of the Committee to cover the procedures geared towards ensuring operational continuity in cases where there is a need to replace the Chairman or Executive Directors of Terna in the course of their period in office.